OctopusDeploy/docs/src/pages/docs/packaging-applications/build-servers/github-actions.md

 | `service_account_id`  | The id of the service account you wish to Login as.                                                                                                  |

-## Handling Packages
+## Handling packages

-To package files for deployment, we provide actions to [Create a Zip Package](https://github.com/marketplace/actions/create-zip-package-for-octopus-deploy) or [Create a NuGet Package](https://github.com/marketplace/actions/create-nuget-package-for-octopus-deploy).
+To help you to package your files for deployment, Octopus provides actions to [Create a Zip Package](https://github.com/marketplace/actions/create-zip-package-for-octopus-deploy) or [Create a NuGet Package](https://github.com/marketplace/actions/create-nuget-package-for-octopus-deploy).

-Alternatively, you can use our action to [Install the Octopus CLI](https://github.com/marketplace/actions/install-octopus-cli) and create your packages using the [pack command](https://octopus.com/docs/octopus-rest-api/octopus-cli/pack).
+Alternatively, you can [Install the Octopus CLI](https://github.com/marketplace/actions/install-octopus-cli) and create packages using the [pack command](https://octopus.com/docs/octopus-rest-api/octopus-cli/pack).

 Once your packages are created, simply push them to the Octopus Server built-in repository using our [Push Packages](https://github.com/marketplace/actions/push-package-to-octopus-deploy) Octopus Action.

-You can confirm that your package has been successfully added by checking for it in your Space under 'Packages'.
+You can confirm that your packages have been successfully added by checking for them in your Space under 'Packages'.

-Here is a simple example showing how to create, push and use a Zip package.
+Here is a simple example showing how to create, push and use a Zip package in a Release.

-### Example Workflow - Working with Packages
+### Example workflow - Working with packages
 ```yaml
 # .github/workflows/hello-octopus-packages.yml
 name: Hello Octopus Packages